EricTheRedBeard/CSC104/final project/readme.txt

-checking both  http://html5.validator.nu  or http://validator.w3.org only error's I see are pertaining to the github assets files created for this include:
+checking both  http://html5.validator.nu  or http://validator.w3.org only errors I see are pertaining to the github assets files created for this include:
 Index.html - uses the files circuit-bg.jpg and profile.jpg and links to the following:
 journey.html